ammarfaizi2/wgm/README.md

 ### 3. Show information about a peer

-Option `--dev` and `--public-key` are required to identify the peer.
+Option `--dev` and `--public-key` are required to select the peer to be shown.
 ```txt
 ./wgm peer show \
     --dev wgm0 \